adamghill/build-docker-and-deploy-to-caprover/README.md

 The CapRover app token.
 Required.

+### image-name:

+The name of the docker image to build.
+Optional.
+Defaults to "github-repository/caprover-app-name"

 ### branch-name

 The name of the branch to build and deploy.
 Optional.
 Defaults to the current branch.